MooersLab/MooersLab/README.md

 The software is wrapped with Python.
 I wrote some Python code that reformats the transcript to make it easier for me to edit.
 I programmed a text replacement called a new paragraph to introduce breaks between paragraphs because the Whisper software does not automatically identify these breaks.
-I am using Python to make my own text replacement software.
+I am using Python to make my text replacement software.
 I use this to add commands like the one above and to replace frequently misinterpreted words.
 The approach I am taking with this software is a little more cumbersome than the very easy approach taken by Voice In Plus.